Service Animals on Campus

 - separate or attempt to separate a service animal from the individual using the animal’s service.

-Individuals wishing to request a modification or exception to this policy as a reasonable accommodation should contact the Affirmative Action Compliance Officer.
+Individuals wishing to request a modification or exception to this policy as a reasonable accommodation should contact the Affirmative Action Officer.

 Disputes or disagreements about a disability determination, appropriateness of an accommodation, service quality, or an animal restriction should first be raised with the Disabilities Specialist.
 If the matter cannot be resolved, a written complaint can be filed with the College’s ADA Compliance Officer.